Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Materials and Methods

-EINN is an FNN that includes the known epidemiology dynamics in its loss function.
-EINN MSE loss function is a modification of the PINN MSE loss function in order to learn time-varying model parameters.
-In this paper, EINN is adapted for the asymptomatic-SIR model eq. \eqref{Asymptomatic-SIRD_0}, where the EINN MSE loss function includes the known epidemiology dynamics such as a lockdown.
-We observe that training data is not available for all the compartments in the asymptomatic-SIR model, however, EINN is able to capture the epidemiology interactions between the compartments because the epidemiology model residual is included in the EINN MSE loss function.
-The EINN MSE loss function is given by
+EINN is a type of Feedforward Neural Network that includes the known epidemiology dynamics in its loss function.
+In this paper, EINN is adapted for the asymptomatic-SIR model \eqref{Asymptomatic-SIRD_0}, where the Mean Square Error (MSE) of this neural network's loss function includes the known epidemiology dynamics such as a lockdown, while other mitigation measures such as social distancing, and contact tracing are detected by the time-varying transmission rate.
+The output of EINN are the learned solutions to the asymptomatic-SIR model \eqref{Asymptomatic-SIRD_0} denoted by $S(t_j; \theta; \lambda)$, $I(t_j; \theta; \lambda)$, $J(t_j; \theta; \lambda)$, $R(t_j; \theta; \lambda)$, $U(t_j; \theta; \lambda)$, $j=1,\ldots,M$.
+Where $\theta$ represent the neural network weights and biases and $\lambda$ represent the epidemiology parameters. $M$ is the number of training set.
+The network representing the time-varying transmission rate is denoted by $\beta(t_j;\phi;\eta)$, $j=1,\ldots,M$, The parameter $\phi$ represents the weights and biases of this network and $\eta$ is the exponential decay parameter.
+The training data are generated using cubic spline and denoted by $\tilde{I}(t_j)$, $\tilde{R}(t_j)$, $j=1,\ldots,M$ and $\tilde{V}(t_j)$, $j=1,\ldots,M_{\kappa}$ from the given dataset.
+Here $M_{\kappa}$ is the number of vaccination days.
+We observe that training data are not available for all the compartments in the asymptomatic-SIR model; however, EINN is able to capture the epidemiology interactions between the compartments because the epidemiology model residual is included in the MSE loss function.
+The MSE loss function for EINN with the time-varying transmission rate is given by \begin{fleqn}[\parindent] \end{fleqn} where the residual $L_i$, $i=1,\ldots 6$ is as follows \begin{fleqn}[\parindent] \begin{myequation}